 Employing sculptural processes such as casting to elucidate psychological experiences of memory and longing, Consandine’s exhibition aimed to destabilize boundaries between the organic and the virtual; materiality and language; nature and artifice; and reality and illusion.
 As Kit Wise has written in the Candy Cane exhibition catalogue: “Consandine seems drawn to these dangerous, erogenous zones of our imagination, achieved through heightened (although ambiguous) moments of theatre.
 The ‘wilful suspension of disbelief’ required in this is made explicit...”

-Currently a Masters Candidate at Monash University, Cate Consandine received a Bachelor of Fine Art (Sculpture) from the Victorian College of the Arts in 2000, and a Bachelor of Visual Arts (Honours) from the Sydney College of the Arts in 2001.
+During the this exhibition Cate was a Masters Candidate at Monash University, had received a Bachelor of Fine Art (Sculpture) from the Victorian College of the Arts in 2000, and a Bachelor of Visual Arts (Honours) from the Sydney College of the Arts in 2001.
 Selected solo exhibitions include Cold cut, eye-stalk, Project Gallery, Heide Museum of Modern Art, Melbourne 2006; in the land of ice-cream, CLUBSproject, Melbourne 2005; edging still, West Space, Melbourne 2004 and window lash, Bus Gallery, Melbourne 2004.
 Selected group exhibitions include A portable model of … , Latrobe Regional Gallery, Morwell 2006; Selekta, Westspace, Melbourne 2005; A Short Ride in a Fast Machine: Gertrude Contemporary Art Spaces 1985 – 2005, Gertrude Contemporary Art Spaces, Melbourne 2005; Skinned, Yarra array, City of Melbourne, Birrarung Marr, Melbourne 2004; and Consandine, Fulton, Geike, Hester, Huang, MIR 11, Melbourne 2004.
 Consandine was also recipient of an Australia Council for the Arts Emerging Artist New Work Grant in 2006.

 Cate Consandine: Studio Artist 2002-2003.
 To view her page click here